This doesn't belong in tips or tech board. Better suited for the Break Room, I'd wager.

 From an artistic appreciation stand point... and as an artist who appreciates craftsmanship, I place more value and merit in art that I know isn't traced.
 It's definitely a shortcut in my opinion and takes less skill to pull off than drawing what you see or what comes from your imagination.
 Tracing a photo of a man running or creating a pose with a gesture and building it up traditionally... to me it's clear what takes more skill.

-See my work on Game of Thrones season 2 and 3 blurays
+See my work on Game of Thrones seasons two, three and four blurays

 I think Loston meant that Tips and Tech is a place to share techniques you may have or ask for help with things like tools and programs and good reading and maybe tutorials.